aryawarti/aryawarti/README.md

 ## Hi there 👋
- 🔭 I’m a  B.Tech Final Year Student of ECE.
+ 🔭 I’m a Ashish, A software Engineer in Infosys.
  🌱 I’m currently exploring web development and Data Structures and Algorithms.
  📫 How to reach me
     -> [LinkedIn](https://www.linkedin.com/in/ashish-kumar-yadav-72a9b2222/)